nsbgn/thumbledore/README.md

 -   **Overloading is used sparingly.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-    Therefore, only *one* key has been overloaded: the Action key doubles as <kbd>Esc</kbd> when tapped. <!-- This is considered safe because the key is not associated with a modifier, and the `esc` is only registered when the tap is shorter than *x* milliseconds. -->
+    Therefore, only *one* key has been overloaded: the Action key doubles as <kbd>esc</kbd> when tapped. <!-- This is considered safe because the key is not associated with a modifier, and the `esc` is only registered when the tap is shorter than *x* milliseconds. -->

 ## Symbols

-Are you currently using a US Qwerty layout or similar?
-Then there isn't much of a barrier to entry: in Thumbledore's Qwerty variant, all characters stay in the same place.
-The major addition is that the Level-3 symbols (which can be accessed by the AltGr modifier) have been crammed full with numbers and other symbols for which you would normally have had to abandon the standard hand position.
+Are you currently using a Qwerty layout or similar?
+Then there isn't much of a barrier to entry: in the Thumbledore variant, all characters stay in the same place.
+The major addition is that the Level-3 symbols (accessed through <kbd>AltGr</kbd>) have been crammed full with numbers and other symbols for which you would normally have had to abandon the standard hand position.

 ![The thumbledore-qwerty keyboard layout.](kb-qwerty.svg)